Sir-dragmaster-j/-ESP32-CAM-Traffic-Signal-Detection/README.md

 - 📡 Sends `"RED"` or `"GREEN"` to Arduino using Serial @ 9600 baud
 - 🤖 Perfect for **autonomous cars**, **lane followers**, **IRoC-U bots**
 - ⚡ Optimized for ESP32-CAM (OV2640) with fast color segmentation
-- 🔌 Easy integration with any Arduino motor driver
+- 🔌 Easy integration with  Arduino motor driver

 ---